 A crossing application with tile design layout must be sent to Enbridge early for our review and assessment.
-If approved, we will provide the necessary consent.
+If approved, we will provide the necessary crossing agreement.

 In certain instances where systematic tiling is proposed, a header installation may be preferred in order to reduce the number of crossings and excavation activity within the pipeline ROW.
+Enbridge may reimburse the landowner for reasonable extra costs incurred due to the presence of a pipeline, only if pre-approval is obtained from Enbridge.

-To request consent, submit a written request by completing the application form via enbridge.com/crossings.
+To request a crossing agreement from Enbridge, submit a written request by completing the application form via enbridge.com/crossings.

 Ground disturbance activities within the prescribed area must not proceed until the locating and marking of the pipeline, and any possible mitigating factors have been addressed.
-Among other requirements, the person must also have written consent from Enbridge to conduct the activity.
+Among other requirements, the person must also have written consent from Enbridge to conduct the activity. (continued)